 Are you a constant snacker?
 Or have you been left hungry while you’re out and about?
 Well, you’re in luck because today we give you our top 10 low FODMAP snacks for any occasion.
-These are perfect for work, school, or when you are hungry on-the-go.
-The best part is, most of these are available at almost any supermarket or service station.
+These are perfect for work, school, or when you are hungry on the go.
+The best part is, that most of these are available at almost any supermarket or service station.

 1. Veggie sticks with dip

-Veggie sticks and dip are a simple yet delicious snack that you can take with you on the go or eat in the comfort of your own home.
+Veggie sticks and dip are simple yet delicious snacks that you can take with you on the go or eat in the comfort of your own home.
 This is a versatile low FODMAP snack that can be varied day-to-day by using different vegetables for your sticks (e.g. cucumber, carrot or capsicum) and changing up your dips too.
-You can make your own dip with one of our recipes such as our hummus or our roast pumpkin and walnut dip.
-Otherwise, be sure to read the ingredients of any store-bought dips to make sure they are low FODMAP.
+Be sure to read the ingredients of any store-bought dips to make sure they are low FODMAP.
 A good go-to is an olive dip as these are mostly just olives and mayonnaise.

 2. Fodbods protein bars